cloudant-labs/graphdb-slate/source/index.md

 using a fully-managed graph database service, accessible through a REST-based HTTP API interface.

-In particular,
-IBM Graph Data Store offers an Apache TinkerPop&trade; v3 compatible API, giving you flexibility and capabilities based on a familiar environment.
-Using the Bluemix dashboard,
-you can bind the Graph Data Store to your applications easily.

 <aside class="warning">IBM Graph Data Store is an experimental service.
 This means that data held in the Graph Data Store is not necessarily being backed up.
 In particular,